Everyday Chores Make Everyday Heroes

 Why work with a video editor?

 Simple.
-It's hard to do.
+Editing video hard to do.
 It takes instinct, tact, and a lot of time sitting in a chair sorting through footage, choosing the best shots, working out the perfect timing of cuts.
 It's complicated.
-And a video editor, like myself, can take a whole lot of hours of footage and make it all make sense for you and tell a perfectly woven visual story.
+And a video editor, like myself, can take a whole lot of hours of footage and make it all make sense for you and tell a perfectly-woven visual story.

 In case you haven't noticed, video is everywhere.
-That's why I offer all kinds of videos: advertising short form, long form documentary-style interviews, or just good old-fashioned entertaining videos with a fun, heartfelt, or whatever message.
-In short, whether it's long or short form, I can do it all.
+That's why I offer all kinds of videos: advertising short-form, long-form documentary-style interviews, or just good-old-fashioned entertaining videos with a fun, heartfelt, or whatever message.
+In short, whether it's long- or short-form, I do it all.

 How I get 'er done.

 Like everything else I do, I try start with a discovery call to figure out the details of the project.
-What footage am I working with, do we need to plan a shoot, do you have a script or need one expertly crafted.
-Once we establish what we're working with, then we can go into pre-production (script-writing/storyboarding), production (shooting), and finally post-production (video editing)—where my magic happens.
-From there, I piece together a first cut, then refine cuts from there, resulting in exactly what you were expecting and more.
+What footage am I working with?
+Do we need to plan a shoot?
+Do you have a script, or do you need one expertly crafted by me?
+Once we establish what we're working with, then we can go into pre-production (script-writing/storyboarding), production (shooting), and, finally, post-production (video editing).
+This is where we get to the good part.
+From there, I piece together a first cut, then refine other cuts from there, resulting in exactly what you were expecting and more.